scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/app/overview.rst

 The system as configured by the *PCA Shuttoff Application* is hosted on the
 |MDCF| medical application platform (**MAP**).
 The **app** and its medical
-devices interact through the transparent middleware of the platform in order to run, monitor, and in extreme cases, shut down a PCA pump being used to relief patient pain.
+devices interact through the transparent middleware of the platform in order to run, monitor, and in extreme cases, shut down a PCA pump being used by a patient for pain relief.

 PCA Usage and Shutoff
 *********************
 Describe how the pump is used in normal operation, and the conditions under which it would be shut off...
-(Scenario??)
+(Reference the scenario??)

 The System as a Control Loop
 ****************************
-In anticipation of supporting |STPA| hazards analysis, we break out system components in terms of a classic, closed control loop...
+For purposes of explanation, system components are broken out in terms of a classic, closed control loop.
+This is in anticipation of supporting |STPA| hazards analysis of such systems of interoperable components.

 Controller & Process Model
 ==========================